ecs-org/ecs-appliance/README.md

 if the appliance.service enters fail state, it creates a file named "/run/appliance_failed".

-You have to remove this file using `rm /run/appliance_failed` before running the service again using `systemctl restart appliance`
+Remove this file using `rm /run/appliance_failed` before running the service again using `systemctl restart appliance`

-## Maintenance
+### Howto

 All snippets expect root.

-+ enter a running ecs container for most ecs commands it is not important to which instance (web,worker) you connect to, so ecs_ecs.web_1 is used in Examples
++ enter a running ecs container for most ecs commands it is not important to which instance (web,worker) you connect to, "ecs_ecs.web_1" is used in examples

     + image = ecs, mocca, pdfas, memcached, redis
     + ecs .startcommand = web, worker, beat, smtpd